pin3da/notebook-generator/README.md

 ## Dependencies

-This generator works in both linux and windows, so check how to install texlive in your OS.
+This generator works in both Linux and Windows, so check how to install texlive in your OS.

-texlive for linux:
+texlive for Linux:

     aptitude install texlive

-texlive for windows:
+texlive for Windows:

-    download installer (install-tl-windows.exe) from https://www.tug.org/texlive/acquire-netinstall.html
+    download installer (install-tl-Windows.exe) from https://www.tug.org/texlive/acquire-netinstall.html

 ## Install